Ballinteer: History

 Ballinteer originally consisted of some housing roads off Ballinteer Avenue (Mayfield Terrace, Ballinteer Gardens, and Ballinteer Park), built between the 1920s and 1950s, and locally referred to as Old Ballinteer.
 Ludford Estate, off Ballinteer Road, was built in the late 1960s, followed by Ballinteer Drive, Grove, Crescent, Close.
 The latter four roads were originally called Lissadel Estate when built in the late 1960s and early 1970s.
 Woodpark estate was built along the Southern side of Ballinteer Avenue which included a new shopping area with a public house.
 The sprawling estate of Broadford was built between the mid-1970s and early 1980s along with the ex-council estate Hillview.
 The most recent estate, Ballintyre, built adjacent to Woodpark upper end, all the way to the end of Ballinteer Avenue, began construction in 2005 and was finished in mid-2008.
-Ballinteer Avenue also retains a large Catholic Church, large supermarket with second public house and boys and girls primary schools.
+Ballinteer Avenue also retains a large Catholic Church, large supermarket with second public house and boys and girls primary schools (Our Lady's Girls National School & Our Lady's Boys National School).

 Amenities

 Ballinteer has a range of shops and businesses including a mid-size supermarket located along Ballinteer Avenue.
-Also located here is a post office, two betting shops and two public houses.
+Also located here is a post office, a betting shop and two public houses.
 Every New Year's Day, the two public houses play a game of soccer in nearby Marley Park.
 Marlay Park is a large open parkland, with a craft centre near the old "big house"; the park hosts major concerts every year.
 Aside from St. Enda's, Dodder Park and Bushy Park (see above) and small green spaces, the area also hosts two golf clubs.

 Transport

-Dublin Bus routes 14, 14c, 16, 16c, 16d, and 116 and Go-Ahead Ireland routes 75, 75a and 175 all serve Ballinteer.
+Dublin Bus routes 14, 14c, 16, 16c, 16d, 116, S6, and S8 all serve Ballinteer.

 However recently, at the end of November 2023, the 175 and 75/75a buses were taken off service, causing huge issues for the public, including students who previously availed those buses to directly go to UCD and Dun-Laoghaire colleges.

 Education

-Primary schools in the area include Saint Attracta's, Our Lady's Boys' School, Our Lady's Girls' School, Scoil Naithí, and Ballinteer Educate Together National School.
+Primary schools in the area include St. Attracta's Junior National School, St. Attracta's Senior National School, Our Lady's Boys' National School, Our Lady's Girls' National School, Scoil Naithí, and Ballinteer Educate Together National School.

 Secondary schools serving Ballinteer include Ballinteer Community School and Wesley College.